Lawyer, researcher, writer and social activist, working alongside many Australian and international non-profit third sector society orgs.

-A widely towed political line that asylum seekers are ‘illegals’ and self-interested queue-jumpers has been played to death, but more important is a complete logical fallacy.
+A widely-towed political line that asylum seekers are ‘illegals’ and self-interested queue-jumpers has been played to death, but more importantly, it is a complete logical fallacy.

 How this argument of illegality is still given air to breathe, in either public discourse or media attention, is beyond comprehension.
-Seeking asylum is afforded as a legal right in all international instruments; the ICCPR, UNHR, others, but most importantly the 1967 Refugee Convention and Protocol of which Australia is a willful participant.
+Seeking asylum is afforded as a legal right in all international instruments: the ICCPR, UNHR, and others, but most importantly the 1967 Refugee Convention and Protocol, of which Australia is a willful participant.

 No, to pull from international conventions that are agreed to by majority of the world as well would significantly damper our ability to play global ball.
 We’d unnecessarily open ourselves up to economic sanctions, weaken our trade negotiation positions with other countries and suffer breakdowns in foreign relations.
 But ahhhh, who wants to hear that?
 We’ll just keep printing about ‘queue-jumpers’ as being the problem instead.